 In order to do that, supply chain managers must be willing to invest in some kind of tool for making these sorts of calculations

-Much of the software available that can calculate the best deals for a company's supply chain operate under a principal called the Internet of Things, which essentially means that machines directly communicate to software in a factory and order products automatically, making calculations and predictions that are cumbersome using manual processes.
+Much of the software available that can calculate the best deals for a company’s supply chain operates under a principle called the Internet of Things, which essentially means that machines directly communicate to software in a factory and order products automatically, making calculations and predictions that are cumbersome using manual processes.

 In order to have a system that can do this, a company must first invest in data collection software.
 This adds the necessary layer of visibility to the factory floor and the supply chain in order to make the cost-saving calculations that computers can now execute.
 By simply designing a system based around barcode software and linking raw materials to finished goods, and then scanning the products as they leave on trucks to go to retail stores, companies can draw a map that can be used to calculate savings.

 The supply chain landscape is changing.
 It has already become a very different field because of the recession and its aftermath.
 The companies that recognize the importance of computers and warehouse management software will know that they first need to build a foundation of visibility before they can add the roof of big data and the Internet of Things.